This topic describes how to automate builds using Cloud Build and Cloud Source Repositories.

 Enable the Cloud Build API.

-You need source code in Cloud Source Repositories
+Ensure you have source code in Cloud Source Repositories.

-In addition to these prerequisites, you may find the following information helpful:
+In addition to the prerequisites, you might find the following information helpful:

 Build triggers use shallow clones of a repository.
-With shallow clones, only the single commit that triggered the build is checked out in the workspace to build.
+With shallow clones, only the single commit that triggered an automatic build is checked out in the workspace.
 For more information, and to learn how to include more of your repositories history, see Unshallowing clones.

-If you use another hosted Git provider, such as on GitHub or Bitbucket, and you have not yet mirrored the repository into Cloud Source Repositories, you must have the
+If you use another hosted Git provider, such as on GitHub or Bitbucket, and still need to mirror the repository into Cloud Source Repositories, you must have the

-After you've set up your external repository, Cloud Source Repositories creates a mirror of your repository.
+After you set up your external repository, Cloud Source Repositories creates a mirror of your repository.

-For information on the quotas and limits for Cloud Build, see Quotas & Limits in the Cloud Build documentation.
+For information on the quotas and limits for Cloud Build, see Quotas and limits in the Cloud Build documentation.

 Click Create trigger.

 Using a Dockerfile